About Talbot County

 Courts & Case Records

-The Talbot County court system consists of several levels of jurisdiction.
-The Superior Court of Talbot County, part of the Talbot Judicial Circuit, is located at 72 North Washington Street, Talbotton, GA 31827, and can be reached at (706) 665-3239.
+Talbot County court system consists of several levels of jurisdiction.
+The Superior Court of Talbot County, part of the Talbot Judicial Circuit, is located at 72 North Washington Street, Talbotton, GA 31827, and can be contacted through the office’s website.
 The Superior Court has general jurisdiction over felony criminal cases, civil cases exceeding certain monetary thresholds, divorce and family law matters, land title disputes, and equity cases.
 The Clerk of Superior Court maintains case records, court filings, and provides public access to court documents.

-• The Talbot County Magistrate Court handles civil claims under $15,000, dispossessory (eviction) proceedings, county ordinance violations, and preliminary hearings in criminal cases.
+• The Probate Court can be contacted through the office’s website.
+Talbot County Magistrate Court handles civil claims under $15,000, dispossessory (eviction) proceedings, county ordinance violations, and preliminary hearings in criminal cases.

 • Fees for certified copies of court documents typically range from $1.00 to $2.50 per page plus a certification fee.